Program Clinical Immunization and Testing Requirements

 Hepatitis B and reactive titer

-Students who are currently in the process of receiving their vaccinations are allowed to begin their rotation.
+Students who are currently in the process of receiving repeat Hep B vaccinations are still accepted in the program and allowed to begin their clinical rotation.

 TDaP